-I’m a huge believer in building a school-wide reading community.
-Today, I want to share ten simple ways to support reading in the classroom and across the school.
+I’m a huge believer in building a school-wide reading culture.
+Today, I want to share ten simple ways to promote reading in the classroom and across the school.
 I hope these tips help your students develop a true love of reading!

 Read.
 Read again.
 Then read some more.
 You read.
 They read.
 Everybody reads.
 Are you picturing that Oprah meme?

-But seriously, we can only promote reading by actually doing it.
+But seriously, we can only help kids build strong reading habits by walking the walk!
 That means making – and protecting – time every day for reading.
 Independent reading, literature circles, buddy reading, chapter book read-alouds, interactive read-alouds… it’s all good.
 Providing consistent opportunities to read has to be high on the priority list even on days when fire drills and assemblies cut into instructional time.

 2. Provide access to diverse literature.